OpenTermsArchive/terms-types/CONTRIBUTING.md

 First of all, double-check that it does not already exist in the [database](./termsTypes.json).
 If it does, use the associated type for tracking.

-Then check the [open discussions](https://github.com/opentermsarchive/terms-types/discussions) for this repository to make sure that there is not already a discussion about the type you intend to add.
+Then check the [open discussions](https://github.com/opentermsarchive/terms-types/discussions) in this repository to make sure that there is not already a discussion about the type you intend to add.

-If no discussion seems to match the type you are interested in adding, [start a new discussion](https://github.com/OpenTermsArchive/terms-types/discussions/new?category=submitted) by filling in this form.
+If no discussion seems to match the type you are interested in adding, [start a new discussion](https://github.com/OpenTermsArchive/terms-types/discussions/new?category=submitted).

 ### Integration process

-The Core Team reviews the term type additions categorized as `Submitted` to ensure that all the necessary information is gathered and that at least 5 examples are provided by maximising industry and jurisdiction diversity.
-When this is the case, the discussion is categorized as `Qualified` and opened up to the community.
+New suggestions for terms types are categorized as `Submitted`.
+The Core Team reviews these suggestions and ensures that all the necessary information is gathered and clear and that at least 5 examples are provided, maximizing industry and jurisdiction diversity.
+When this is the case, the discussion is moved to the `Qualified` category and opened up to the community.

-Build consensus by publicizing your suggestion across Open Terms Archive channels and engaging the community.
-Throughout the discussion, the data should be critically examined, considering international perspectives on phrasing and the variety of definitions across jurisdictions.
+Once your suggestion is `Qualified`, build consensus by publicizing it across Open Terms Archive channels and engaging with the community.
+Throughout the discussion, the data should be critically examined, especially taking into account international perspectives on vocabulary and the variety of definitions across jurisdictions.

-Once a consensus has been reached and at least 2 weeks have passed since the discussion was opened to ensure visibility within the community, a pull request for the addition to the database must be submitted.
-To facilitate tracking and participation, each pull request will contain only one type addition and will link to the corresponding discussion.
+Once a consensus has been reached and at least 2 weeks have passed since the discussion was opened, to ensure visibility within the community, a pull request for the addition to the database can be submitted.
+To facilitate tracking and participation, each pull request should contain only one type addition and must link to the corresponding discussion.

 The Core Team will then review the pull request, taking into account factors such as uniqueness, clarity, and relevance.